Masamitsu1025/ruhmi-framework-mcu/scripts/README.md

 This release provides some tested models, if the models provided are for example:
 ```
   ├── scripts
-        ├── mcu_deploy.py  // sample script for deploy
+  |     ├── mcu_deploy.py  // sample script for deploy
-        ├── mcu_quantize.py  // sample script for quantize and deploy
+  |     └── mcu_quantize.py  // sample script for quantize and deploy
   ├── models_int8
-        ├── ad01_int8.tflite  // sample model to iput to deployer
+  |     └── ad01_int8.tflite  // sample model to iput to deployer from MLCommons
   ├── models_fp32
-        ├── ad01_fp32.tflite  // sample model to input to Quantizer
+  |     └── ad01_fp32.tflite  // sample model to input to Quantizer from MLCommons
   ├── models_fp32_ethos
-        ├── ad01_fp32.tflite  // sample model to input to Quantizer
+  |     └── ad01_fp32.tflite  // sample model to input to Quantizer from MLCommons
 ```

 ## Deploy to CPU only